danielduarte2004/autocomplete/README.md

 I developed two different Java implementations of a Google-like autocomplete algorithm.
 One used binary search and the other one used a hash table.
 The program also contains a UI that shows the user the autocompleted suggestions for every key stroke.
 As part of this project, I also performed benchmark analyses on both algorithms to compare their respective efficiencies.
-The code is in my GitHub account.

 ## Outline
 - [Project Introduction](#project-introduction)